Appealing the judgment

 Have a question?

 The Vermont Judiciary includes more details about the small claims process on its website.
 See the Small Claims section of the Civil Division page.
 Also check out the Judiciary's Guide to Small Claims Proceedings in Vermont.
-You can also ask the court clerk about forms, fees and the process.
+You can also ask a court clerk about forms, fees and the process.

 Collecting on a judgment can be complicated.
 Contact us at Legal Services Vermont for quick advice or hire a private attorney.